occopus/docs/sphinx/source/user/createinfra.rst

   ``tenant_name``
     A container used to group or isolate resources on the cloud behind the nova interface.
   ``image_id``
-    The identifier of the image behind the ec2 cloud to be instantiated to realise a virtual machine.
+    The identifier of the image behind the ec2 cloud to be instantiated to realize a virtual machine.
   ``flavor_name``
-    The type of flavor to be instantiated through nova when realising this virtual machine.
+    The type of flavor to be instantiated through nova when realizing this virtual machine.
 This value refers to a flavour (e.g. m1.small) of the nova cloud.
 It determines the resources (CPU, memory, storage, networking) of the node.
   ``server_name``
     Optional.
 The hostname of the instantiated virtual machine.
   ``key_name``